 Loafers With or Without Socks

 Loafers without socks are undoubtedly clean, relaxed and minimalist.
 If you choose to forgo socks, your clothing needs to be fitted perfectly.
-Most importantly, you should ideally opt for a shorter length trousers, as it will complement the loafer style more.
+Most importantly, you should ideally opt for shorter length trousers, as it will complement the loafer style more.
 While ‘no socks’ works well, loafers with socks can also be done right, but be careful with how you style this combination.
 Choose a sock pattern that has colours which correspond to your clothing choices; this will ensure your look registers as refined as opposed to looking messy.

 How to Wear Loafers